VictorNathanael/Repositorio-GetStarted-K1-T1/README.md

 -   `git reset HEAD <file>`: Unstage changes of a specific file.
 -   `git checkout -- <file>`: Discard changes of a specific file in the working directory.
 -   `git revert <commit_hash>`: Create a new commit that undoes changes introduced by a specific commit.

-## Collaborating

--   `git fetch`: Download changes from the remote repository without merging.
--   `git pull`: Fetch and merge changes from the remote repository.
--   `git push`: Push your local commits to the remote repository.

-## Ignoring Files

--   Create a file named `.gitignore` in the root directory of your repository.
--   Add file patterns or directories to `.gitignore` to exclude them from version control.

-## Miscellaneous

--   `git help`: Get help with Git commands.
--   `git remote -v`: Show the URLs of the remote repositories.
--   `git diff`: View the differences between your working directory and staged changes.
--   `git diff HEAD`: View the differences between your working directory and the last commit.